enigmosity/learn-aws/developer-associate/exam-questions.md

 - permissions of IAM useres and roles assumed are not cumulative, there is *only one set of permissions active at a time*.
 When you assume a role, you temporarily give up your previous permissions and work with the permissions assigned to the role.
 - STS:GetSessionToken is used if you want to use MDA to protect programmatic calls to specific AWS API operations.
 MFA-enabled IAM users would need to call GetSessionToken and submit an MDA code associated with their MFA device.
+- *[cross-account access](https://docs.aws.amazon.com/codecommit/latest/userguide/cross-account.html)* for whenever you want users and groups to access stuff in another account
+- policy simulator commands typically require calling API operations to do two things
+    1. evaluate the policies and return the list of context keys that they reference.
+Need to know what context keys are referenced so you can supply values for them in the next step
+    2. simulate the policies, providing a list of actions, resources and context keys that are used during the simulation
+    - TODO: what are context keys?
+- IAM policy simulator testing to test resource-based policies requires resources to be included in the simulator and the resource policy needs to be selected for that resource.
+-

 ## RDS